rasoftwaredivision/RisingArjun/README.md

     auto-refreshes when files change on your hard drive.
     ./mvnw
     npm start

+ 11. Debugging: If you get any build failures do this: mvnw clean npm run cleanup && npm run webpack:build:main mvnw

 Npm is also used to manage CSS and JavaScript dependencies used in this application.
 You can upgrade dependencies by specifying a newer version in [package.json](package.json).
 You can also run `npm update` and `npm install` to manage dependencies.